Create an ActivityPub server

-Mastodon is federated social network to exchange Twitter-like short communications.
+Mastodon is federated social network to exchange Twitter-like messages.
 Unlike Twitter, Mastodon can be installed on many different servers, which use the ActivityPub protocol to communicate with each others.
 And since ActivityPub is an universal protocol, many different softwares can exchange with Mastodon instances.

-This is what we will do now: exchange informations with a Mastodon user.
+This is what we will do now: exchange information with a Mastodon user.
 To do that, create an account on any of the instances that you can find on the Mastodon homepage.

 For this guide, we will create an user

 Send a POST request to Alice's outbox with the following information.
 Please note that the JWT token retrieved after the signup is provided through the

 If you fail to do that, you will get a 403 Forbidden error.

 POST /actors/alice/outbox HTTP/1.1